 No Legal Recourse

-If you encounter problems with an unregulated broker, such as withdrawal issues or unfair trading practices, you have little to no legal recourse.
+You have little to no legal recourse if you encounter problems with an unregulated broker, such as withdrawal issues or unfair trading practices.
 Regulatory bodies provide a platform for resolving disputes between traders and brokers.
-Without this regulatory oversight, traders are left vulnerable and without support in the event of a conflict.
+Without this regulatory oversight, traders are left vulnerable and without support in a conflict.

 Lack of Transparency